mournival/raytracerchallenge-ts/README.md

 Constraints
 * Do **NOT** change / rewrite any of the given tests.
 * If adding tests to doc my discovered bugs / 'Putting it all together' implementations, they will be identified as added and separated from the original tests.
+(Honored in the break at this point, been adding new tests and files, added extra 'Then ... clauses for mutation testing')

 ## Getting Started